Flotsam (video game)

 Flotsam is a survival city-building video game developed and published by Pajama Llama Games, which released in early access on September 26, 2019.
-It was previously published by Kongregate, until the developers self-published it in 2020.
+It was previously published by Kongregate, and is now published by Stray Fawn Publishing.
+The game left early access and was fully released on December 5, 2025.

 Gameplay

 Flotsam is a townbuilding survival game.
 The player starts with a group of stranded survivors in a flooded world and guides these survivors through the world while recycling all the garbage that is found in the ocean.

 Development

 Flotsam is developed by Ghent-based indie studio Pajama Llama Games.
 The game released in early access on Steam, Kartridge, GoG and Humble Bundle September 26, 2019.

 Reception

 During development Flotsam has already won several prizes.